 A company is like one big team, so if you’re used to being a starting player and then all of a sudden you get benched in favor of other players, you’re right to feel suspicious.

 Whenever a boss starts giving away tasks that you always do—or that they know you enjoy—without some type of explanation, they’re communicating that they either don’t value you or don’t trust you to do it anymore, says Lowman Smith.
 The same goes if they’re giving you grunt work that’s not normally your job, she says.

 Trust your gut.
 If it feels like your company wants you gone, they probably do.
 There's no reason you should wait around to find out if you’re right.
 Start searching for a new and better job today.
-Step one is to make sure your resume is in top form.
 Could you use some help?
 Join Monster today.
 As a member, you can upload up to five versions of your cover letter and resume—each tailored to different types of jobs that interest you.
 Recruiters search Monster every day looking to fill top jobs with qualified candidates, just like you.
 Additionally, you can get job alerts sent to your inbox the moment they become available.
 You deserve to work for a company that appreciates just how awesome you are at what you do.